replikativ/mesalog/README.md

 As implied above, the `db/valueType` of tuple elements is inferred unless specified in `:schema`.

+## Chunking for large datasets

+File loading is chunked (with a default batch size of 128,000 lines) to support datasets potentially too large to fit within memory.

 ## Current limitations

 `tablehike` currently doesn't support:
-1. Loading CSV files that don't fit into memory.
-2. Variable-length homogeneous tuples.
+1. Variable-length homogeneous tuples.
-3. Excluding columns from the import.
+2. Excluding columns from the import.

-We are currently working on #1 and #3, and will address #2 and any other limitations that arise as necessary.
+We are currently working on #2, and will address #2 and any other limitations that arise as necessary.

 ## Future work